 If your business has a commercial presence in an EU member state, guidance is available on the European Commission website.

 Business should consider signing up to email notification services provided by the UK government and by the European Commission to keep updated on issues directly relevant to them.

 In the event of potential issues with your exports to the UK, Australian businesses can:

-To minimise any disruptions to trade flows between Australia and the UK and EU, the Australian Government put the following arrangements in place.
+The Australian Government has put the following arrangements in place to minimise any disruptions to trade flows between Australia and the UK and EU:

 - Mutual recognition of conformity assessments and certifications through the Australia-UK agreement where exporters can be confident their goods comply with UK technical regulations before they depart Australia, saving time and money.

 - Uninterrupted wine exports to the UK, under the bilateral Wine Agreement where the UK will continue to accept Australian labelling standards and certification standards as well as winemaking practices.